-Use particular care to ensure cranes operated in very cold temperatures are operated and maintained in accordance with procedures as provided by Grove.
-Always ensure adequate lubrication during system warm-up and proper operation of all crane functions when operating in cold weather.
-Regardless of oil viscosity of the crane's lubricants, always follow cold weather start-up and operating procedures described in the Operator Manual.

-To ensure adequate lubrication during system warm-up and proper operation of all crane functions, (Refer to Arctic Lubricants and Conditions, page 5-4.)
+Use particular care to ensure that cranes being operated in very cold temperatures are operated and maintained in accordance with the procedures as provided by Grove.Therefore, always ensure adequate lubrication during system warm-up and proper operation of all crane functions when operating in cold weather and regardless of the oil viscosity of the crane's lubricants, always follow the cold weather start-up and operating procedures described in the Operator Manual.
+To ensure adequate lubrication during system warm-up and proper operation of all crane functions, (Refer to Arctic Lubricants and Conditions, page 5-3.)
 If in doubt of the suitability of a specific fluid or lubricant, check with an authorized Grove distributor or Manitowoc Crane Care.
 Cranes should have appropriate hydraulic oil, lubricants, and other auxiliary items required for operation in sub-zero temperatures.